The Local Plan is the key planning document for North Norfolk, and this is your chance to influence its content and get involved in local planning

 Regulation 19 Consultation

-This document takes account of the public feedback submitted on the First Draft Local Plan in 2019 and has been updated to reflects changing national planning policy and guidance.
+This document takes account of the public feedback submitted on the First Draft Local Plan in 2019 and has been updated to reflect changing national planning policy and guidance.
 This plan emphasises climate change as a key theme and sets the framework to help deliver climate resilient, sustainable development.
 It introduces new environmental standards to require energy-efficient construction, a net gain in biodiversity, electric vehicle charging points and more.

 How to respond